mcwhitelab/activation_enrich/README.md

 The main script for collecting activation profiles is mcw_utils/hf_embed.py

-<i>Note, this scripts is ready for being broken up into smaller functions</i>

 #### This is a small portion of the human proteome for testing.